Home » About Us » Annual Report

 Expand opportunities that promote student engagement, educational equity and personalization of instruction.

-Develop curriculum to support the integration of the New York State Computer Science and Digital Fluency learning standards and innovative instructional technology practices.
+Continue the integration of the New York State Computer Science and Digital Fluency learning standards and innovative instructional technology practices, via work through Tri-State Consortium and the Technology Committee.

 School Environment